KSP-RO/Kerbal-Joint-Reinforcement-Continued/README.md

 ***********************
 ****** CHANGELOG ******
 ***********************
+v3.8.1

+	--Fix issues with cheating vessels into orbit

 v3.8.0

 	--Add option to connect the heaviest parts of the vessel directly to ground.
 Replaces the lampJointHasInfiniteStrength option.